GriffithUniLibrary/research-data-management/content/3- Data formats & organisation.md

 nav: true
 ---

 This module will show the many forms data can take and how you can organise them.
-We will explain folder and file naming systems, showing you how to can organise your research for finding and sharing as well as good record keeping practice.
+We will explain folder and file naming systems, showing you how to organise your research and demonstrate good record keeping practice.
 Data management planning templates are available for download [here](https://www.griffith.edu.au/__data/assets/word_doc/0024/1235256/20210107-Data-management-plan-template-and-examples.docx) or directly from our library data management page [here](https://www.griffith.edu.au/library/research-publishing/working-with-data/manage-and-plan).

 ----